 We donate 10% of the income from sales of work by Gambian artists to GETS (Gambia Education and Teaching Support).
 In recent years, we have raised £725 for them and earmarked this for their new Busambala community centre and school project.

-At our outdoor shows we exhibit reclaimed wood products made by the Riverwood Mencap project.
-We give 100% of the value of the products sold to the charity - we take no commission nor do we charge them a percentage of the costs of the shows.
-In total, we have now raised £14,800 for Greenwich Mencap:
+At our outdoor shows from 2005 - 2010 we exhibited reclaimed wood products made by the Riverwood Mencap project.
+We gave 100% of the value of the products sold to the charity - we took no commission nor did we charge them a percentage of the costs of the shows.
+In total, we raised well over £15,000 for Greenwich Mencap.

 Donations To Charity